 Dividing the property in Australia

-Hi, I’m Vanessa Mathews for Mathews Family Law & Mediation Services, and I’m going to be talking about property distribution today.
+Hi, I’m Vanessa Mathews for Mathews Family Law & Mediation Specialists, and I’m going to be talking about property distribution today.
 Property distribution is about how the assets and liabilities of the marriage or de facto relationship are divided.

 Assets are the things of value that you own, like, a home, a car, a bank account, investments, savings, superannuation, and furniture.
 Liabilities are the things you owe to others, like, a mortgage or a loan or even credit card debt.